-Employee break rooms: Signage is posted, marking on floors noting appropriate seat placement which is 6 feet, break times on units are staggered as applicable.
+Employee break rooms: Signage is posted, marking on floors noting appropriate seat placement, which is 6 feet, break times on units are staggered as applicable.

-Tables and chairs in the employee dining area have been rearranged to allow for 6 foot distancing between staff.
+Tables and chairs in the employee dining area have been rearranged to allow for 6-foot distancing between staff.

-All large meetings, resident council, and staff education will be held via zoom or conference call as practical.
+Large meetings, resident council, and staff education will be held via zoom or conference call as practical.

 All meeting rooms have decreased the capacity by 50% with social distancing signage in those areas posted

-Protective Equipment.
+II.
+PLACE A. Protective Equipment.
 To ensure employees comply with protective equipment requirements, you agree that you will do the following:

 [X] Employers must provide employees with an acceptable face covering at no-cost to the employee and have an adequate supply of coverings in case of replacement.